 Create green rice crispy treats that are perfect for your St Patrick’s day party.
-Using natural food dye, you can create a chemical free green dessert.
+Using natural food dye, you can create a chemical-free green dessert.

 Green Rice Crispy Treats

 I LOVE rice crispy treats.
 There really isn’t an easier dessert to whip up.
-I have a slight problem of eating a whole pan of them in a day.
+I have a slight problem with eating a whole pan of them in a day.
 It really is a problem…

 Can we start with a discussion about whether these are green rice Krispie treats or green rice Crispy treats?
 Because I see that people are spelling these easy St Patrick’s Day recipes both ways.

 All I know is that when you pair natural food coloring with this easy recipe you have a delicious snack that the whole family will enjoy!